danielvanc/danielvanc/README.md

 Hi!
 I'm Dan, a Senior Front-end and React Developer from the Isle of Wight, U.K.

-My tech stack consists largely of:
+My day to day tech stack these days mostly consists of:
 - [React](https://reactjs.org/)
 - [TypeScript](https://www.typescriptlang.org/)
 - [Remix](https://remix.run)